 The Short Answer:

 I’m not Christian.
 Even though I went to a Catholic school from kindergarten until the end of high school, school-time masses involved me siting alone in the pew while everyone awkwardly squeezed by me to get their host.
 I know that what we call “Christmas” has many secular aspects, and many folks who exchange gifts this time of year and put up a tree aren’t Christian either, but I just feel weird about celebrating a holiday steeped in religious meaning when I am not a religious person.
 I am sensitive to people wanting to keep Christ in “Christmas,” so I think it’s more appropriate that I don’t celebrate.
+I know people will say that a lot of “Christmas” traditions are really pagan, but I’m not pagan either!

 The Long Answer: